 The three hundred or so characters that pop up under each search result help searchers decide if the link is likely to be useful.
 There are a few basic markers: is it the right language?
 Does the content look helpful, or does it look like nonsense?
 Basic web design covers the basics and ensures there’s at least some sort of text preview.
 But good web design ensures that the snippet looks promising.
 Whether that’s the intro to an article, a factual explanation of a technical term, or an overview of the page’s content, web designers are text designers, too.

-Let Greenville’s web design and SEO experts help make your content stand out.
+Let Greenville’s web design and SEO experts help make your content stand out and show up.